 Richard E. Lowenthal has served as our Vice President, Regulatory Affairs and Quality Assurance since November 2004.
-From November 2002 to November 2004, Mr. Lowenthal served as Head, Worldwide Regulatory Affairs and Drug Safety of Maxim Pharmaceuticals, Inc., a biopharmaceutical company.
-From December 2001 to November 2002, he served as Vice President of Regulatory Affairs and Quality Assurance of AnGes, MG, Inc., a biotechnology company.
-From June 1996 to December 2001, Mr. Lowenthal served in various roles in regulatory affairs and research and development at Janssen Research Foundation, a division of Johnson & Johnson, including Global Project Leader for Risperdal New Products and most recently as the Global Director of Chemistry, Manufacturing and Control Regulatory Affairs.
-From March 1995 to June 1996, he served as the Director of Regulatory Affairs and Quality Assurance of Somerset Pharmaceuticals, Inc., a proprietary research and development pharmaceutical company.
-Prior to joining Somerset, Mr. Lowenthal worked at the FDA as a new drug reviewer in the Division of Neuropharmacologic Drug Products and in the Division of Oncology and Pulmonary Drug Products.
-Mr. Lowenthal holds a B.Sc. in biochemistry from Florida State University, an M.Sc. in organic chemistry from Florida State University and a Masters of Business Science in Executive Leadership from the University of San Diego.
+From November 2002 to November 2004, Mr. Lowenthal served as Senior Director, Worldwide Regulatory Affairs and Drug Safety of Maxim Pharmaceuticals, Inc., a biopharmaceutical company.
+From December 2001 to November 2002, he served as Vice President of Regulatory Affairs and Quality Assurance of AnGes, MG, Inc., a biopharmaceutical company.
+From June 1996 to December 2001, Mr. Lowenthal served in various roles in regulatory affairs at Janssen Research Foundation, a division of Johnson & Johnson, most recently as the Global Director of Chemistry, Manufacturing and Control Regulatory Affairs.
+Prior to joining Janssen, he served as the Director of Regulatory Affairs and Quality Assurance of Somerset Pharmaceuticals, Inc., a proprietary research and development pharmaceutical company.
+Mr. Lowenthal holds a B.S. in biochemistry and a M.S. in organic chemistry from Florida State University.

 Mike A. Royal, M.D., J.D. has served as our Vice President, Clinical Development, Analgesics since April 2006.
-From December 2004 to March 2006, Dr. Royal served as Chief Medical Officer of Solstice Neurosciences, Inc., a specialty biopharmaceutical company.
+From December 2004 to March 2006, Dr. Royal served as Chief Medical Officer of

+Solstice Neurosciences, Inc., a specialty biopharmaceutical company.
 From May 2003 to December 2004, Dr. Royal served as Vice President, Strategic Brand Development and Global Medical Affairs of Alpharma Inc., a global specialty pharmaceutical company.
 From January 2002 to May 2003, he served as Senior Medical Director of Elan Pharmaceuticals, Inc., a neuroscience-based biotechnology company.
 From 1994 to January 2002, he owned and managed the largest private practice pain management clinic and research center in Oklahoma.
 Dr. Royal has also served as Director of the Acute Pain Service, Staff Anesthesiologist, and Assistant Professor of Anesthesiology and Critical Care Medicine at the University of Pittsburgh Medical Center.
 Dr. Royal is board certified in internal medicine, anesthesiology, pain management, and addiction medicine and has published extensively in the area of pain management.
 He holds a B.S. in chemistry from the Massachusetts Institute of Technology, an M.D. from the University of Massachusetts, a J.D. from the University of Maryland and an M.B.A. from New York University (TRIUM).